 This one is not for the faint of heart.
 But if executed well, it can win over a lot of fans, including the very complainers to whom you're responding.

-What you have to realize is this: people are going to talk about your brand on social media.
+What you have to realise is this: people are going to talk about your brand on social media.
 Good and bad.
 Regardless of your response, it's going to happen.

 When someone drops a serious complaint, you need to be aware of it and respond as quickly and effectively as you can.
 How do you do that?

 - Be professional in your approach.
-Acknowledge the complaint and apologize for the user's experience.
+Acknowledge the complaint and apologise for the user's experience.

 - Ask the user to forward the specifics to a direct mail address (either email or on-platform messaging).
 Address the complaint in a way that improves the experience.

 Don't run from tension.
 Make it work to your advantage.